Needles, California: Transportation

 Interstate 40, known locally as the Needles Freeway, is the major highway through Needles, connecting Barstow to the west and Arizona to the east.
 U.S. Route 95 also enters the city from the east on former Route 66 as a concurrency with the I-40 freeway, then splits with the Interstate west of the city, and heads north to Nevada.
 The Colorado River Bridge connects Needles directly with Arizona, via Mohave County and State Route 95.

 Amtrak, the national passenger rail system, provides daily service to Needles station, operating its Southwest Chief between Chicago and Los Angeles.
 It arrives between midnight and 2 am.

 Local transit service to the Needles area is provided by Needles Area Transit.

 As of August 2, 2016, Victor Valley Transit Authority has service from Needles to Barstow and Victorville on Fridays.
 To Barstow and Victorville, the bus leaves at 6:15 and arrives at Victorville at 10:30 am.
 On the reverse trip, buses leave Victorville at 2:30 pm and arrives at Barstow at 7:15 pm.

 Vegas Airporter provides service between Lake Havasu City, Needles, and Harry Reid International Airport in Las Vegas.

 Public safety

 On July 1, 2016, San Bernardino County Fire Department annexed the City of Needles.
 Fire Station 32 provides fire protection to the City of Needles and houses two Type 1 Engine companies, one Type 7 Engine company, one Water Tender and one 28-foot fireboat.
 The station is staffed full-time with career firefighters.

-Since December 1989 the City of Needles has been patrolled by the San Bernardino County Sheriff's Department under the command of Captain Ross Tarangle from the Needles Patrol Station.
+Since December 1989, the City of Needles has been patrolled by the San Bernardino County Sheriff's Department under the command of Captain Ross Tarangle from the Needles Patrol Station.

 Health

-Colorado Medical Center was once a full service hospital but at present it's functioning as an urgent care center.
+Colorado Medical Center was once a full service hospital but at present it is functioning as an urgent care center.